netconstructor/geocat-1/docs/eng/developer/source/schemaPlugins/index.rst

 The XSLT metadata.xsl which contains templates used by all metadata schema presentation XSLTs, handles the creation of a select list/drop down menu in the editor and display of the code and description in the metadata viewer.

-The iso19139 schema has additional codelists that are managed external to the XSDs in catalog/vocabulary files such as http://www.isotc211.org/2005/resources/Codelist/gmxCodelists.xml These have also been added to the codelists.xml file so that they can be localized and include an extended description to provide more useful information when viewing the metadata record.
+The iso19139 schema has additional codelists that are managed external to the XSDs in catalog/vocabulary files such as http://www.isotc211.org/2005/resources/Codelist/gmxCodelists.xml These have also been added to the codelists.xml file so that they can be localized, overridden in profiles and include an extended description to provide more useful information when viewing the metadata record.

 The iso19139 schema has additional templates in its presentation xslts to handlese codelists because they are specific to that schema.
 These are discussed in the section on presentation XSLTs later in this manual.